A completely self-sufficient expedition that very few have achieved.

 This program is aimed at participants in good physical shape, with a significant sport practice, endurance in particular, holding a strong mental to face difficulties that are unforeseen by nature.

 A very good physical and mental condition is therefore imperative.
-High technical skills are not required, you must have done Nordic ski touring or, failing that, ski touring.
+High technical skills are not required, you must have done Nordic ski touring or, failing that, cross-country skiing.
 Expedition experience in the Far North in a bivouac for more than a week is a prerequisite.
 Each participant is responsible for the application of the safety rules, their equipment and its maintenance, the installation of the camp, the preparation of meals.
 As always in this type of project, the key to success remains the collective and team spirit.

 Also, the government of Greenland requires a very detailed file to authorize our expedition.
 In particular, we will have to provide for each participant an expedition/trek/sports CV, to assess his/her capacity of having a good chance to successfully accomplish this project.
 Participants under 65 do not require a medical certificate.